-Applicants will need to have a minimum grade C pass in Maths and English at GCSE (or equivalent).
+Applicants will need to have a minimum grade B pass in Maths and grade C pass in English Language at GCSE (or equivalent).
 A mixture of science/maths and humanities/arts subjects is preferred at A level or equivalent qualification.
 All candidates must submit a portfolio.
 Letters of verification confirming that the portfolio is the applicant’s own work must accompany the portfolio.
 For example, the letter can be on the School/ College headed paper and signed by a tutor.
 In the case of mature students, the letter should be written and signed by someone with connections to the industry.

 In addition to our academic entry requirements, we also look for certain characteristics in each student.
 Possessing these characteristics will not only help you to fulfil your potential at university, but is also an essential requirement for a successful career in the built environment.